TechQueen85/cpp-pointers-practice/README.md

 📝 Notes
 This file is meant purely for practice and learning, not production code.

-It covers almost all the fundamental and advanced concepts of pointers in C++.
+It covers both fundamental and advanced concepts of pointers in C++.

-Code is heavily commented for easy understanding.
+Code is commented for easy understanding.

-✨ Feel free to use this as a reference if you’re learning C++ pointers!
+📘 This repository is intended as a learning reference for anyone exploring C++ pointers.